Transfer Money/Shares - Frequently Asked Questions

 A: Fidelity will not charge you a fee for EFT or check requests; however, wire transfers may incur a Fidelity fee and a fee from the receiving bank.

-A: You can generally deposit as much as you want, though a few exceptions apply.
-IRA contribution limits vary.
+A: Investment minimums and contribution limits vary by account type.
+IRA contribution limits and HSA contribution limits vary.
 It is your responsibility to ensure that you are not exceeding the contribution limits.

 A: Wire transfers have a daily transfer limit of $100,000.
 Electronic funds transfers have a limit of $100,000 per transfer, and a $250,000 per day.
 If you need to transfer larger amounts, please contact a Fidelity representative at 800-343-3548 for assistance.